CloudCannon/Academy/_posts/2017-02-07-client-editable-jekyll-sites.md

 ---
 ## Introduction

-Many people don’t use Jekyll for client projects as non-developers would traditionally have to learn HTML, Markdown and Liquid to update content.
+Many developers don’t use Jekyll for client projects as non-developers would traditionally have to learn HTML, Markdown and Liquid to update content.
 In this tutorial, we give non-developers an easy way to update Jekyll sites with [CloudCannon](https://cloudcannon.com).

 ## What is CloudCannon?

 CloudCannon is cloud content management system and hosting provider for Jekyll websites.
-A developer uploads a Jekyll site in the browser or by syncing with GitHub, Bitbucket or Dropbox.
-CloudCannon then builds the site, hosts it and provides an interface for non-technical users to update content.
+A developer uploads a Jekyll site in the browser or syncs with GitHub, Bitbucket or Dropbox.
+CloudCannon builds the site, hosts it and provides an interface for non-technical people to update content.

 ## Setup

-To begin, we need to create a CloudCannon account and create our first site.
+To begin, we need to create a CloudCannon account and set up our first site.
 Head over to [CloudCannon](https://cloudcannon.com) and click the *Get Started Free* button:

 ![CloudCannon homepage](/images/tutorials/client-editing/cloudcannon-homepage.png){: .screenshot}